 Debtors due over a period of longer than 12 months are classified as long-term debtors on the balance sheet.
-These consist of mortgage advances, previously granted on the Council's former housing stock and village hall loans.
+These consist of mortgage advances, previously granted on the Council's former housing stock; village hall loans; and the Debenture and Loan to Ascent Housing LLP.

-The Council has entered into a joint venture with Your Housing to provide affordable housing across the District and during 2011-12 issued a £1,108,000 debenture to the joint venture company Ascent LLP Ascent.
+The Council has entered into a joint venture with Your Housing to provide affordable housing across the District and has issued a £1,459,566 debenture to the joint venture company Ascent LLP Ascent (£1,108,000 in 2011/12 and £351,566 in 2012/13).
 This has been disclosed as a long-term debtor on the Balance Sheet.
 However, because the interest charged on the debenture is currently set at a rate below which Ascent could expect to pay on a comparable loan from the market, the loan is deemed to be a material soft loan.
-Consequently, the value of the debenture is discounted to the present value of the future cash flows and the long-term debtor value has been adjusted to £599,000 to reflect this (see note 13 'Financial Instruments' for more detail).
+Consequently, the value of the debenture is discounted to the present value of the future cash flows and the long-term debtor value has been adjusted to £805,000 to reflect this (see note 13 'Financial Instruments' for more detail).
+The Council has also issued a £3 million loan to Ascent LLP, which is disclosed as a long-term debtor on the Balance Sheet.